silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 ## Install Kubernetes cluster and software

-You will use an installation script called Cluster Bloom to install and configure a Kubernetes cluster and install the AMD Enterprise AI Suite.
+You will use an installation script called Cluster Bloom to install and configure a Kubernetes cluster and install the platform.
 It installs the following features to prepare an AMD GPU node to be part of a Kubernetes cluster:

 - Automated RKE2 Kubernetes cluster deployment
 - ROCm setup and configuration for AMD GPU nodes